Error063/artemis/docs/game_specific_info.md

 ```
 The importer for maimai DX will import Events, Music and Tickets.

 The importer for maimai Pre-DX will import Events and Music.
 Not all games will have patch data.
 Milk - Finale have file encryption, and need an AES key.
 That key is not provided by the developers.
+For games that do use encryption, provide the key, as a hex string, with the `--extra` flag.
+Ex `--extra 00112233445566778899AABBCCDDEEFF`

 **Important: It is required to use the importer because some games may not function properly or even crash without Events!**